-Since June 2015 the gallery with the artworks of her permanent artists has moved to her showroom near Ghent, opened only by appointment.
+Since 2014 the gallery has moved to a showroom in Destelbergen near Ghent, opened only by appointment.

 From 2016 on ML Gallery has moved to a new place in Oostkerke, near the coast of Belgium, close to Knokke and Bruges.
 A former farm and its outbuildings give space to expositions and events.
 In the summer of 2020 the gallery has moved to a bright, contemporary and renovated house in heart of the village of Oostkerke.